pavlobrazhko/Exploring-Spatiotemporal-Flanders-Traffic-Data/README.md

 | *Sensor [’3162’] Rolling window size=300* |

-## Seasonality
+### Seasonality

-One of the benefits of using a tool like Rolling Windows is that when you apply enough smoothing to the data, it becomes easier to detect seasonality.
-So Figure 6.6 illustrates the data received from the ['3162'] sensor for three weeks in October 2022.
+One of the benefits of using a tool like Rolling Windows is that when you apply enough smoothing to the data, it becomes easier to detect seasonality.The data received from the ['3162'] sensor for three weeks in October 2022.
 Seasonality by days of the week is easy to read on the graph.

 | ![Map](/images/output_80_0.png) |
 |:--|